Healthy Aging Programs

-CHN’s Healthy Aging Program aims to improve the physical and mental health outcomes of older adults (aged 50 years and older) living with HIV, throughout Colorado.
+CHN’s PATH 2 Wellness Program aims to improve the physical and mental health outcomes of older adults (aged 50 years and older) living with HIV, throughout Colorado.
 The three components of the program include:

-• Physical Activity: To support and engage you in regular physical activity.
+• PATH 2 Movement: To support and engage you in regular physical activity.

-• Social Support: To address the need for social engagement and support.
+• PATH 2 Connection: To address the need for social engagement and support.